levi770/web3-service/README.md

 # CRM-WEB3-SERVICE

-Microservice for blockhain related operations as deploying contracts, minting tokens and querying tokens data.
-The microservice is a NestJS application based on the postgres database, Redis pub/sub messaging transport protocol, the local IPFS node, and the AWS S3 client.
+Microservice for blockchain-related operations such as deploying contracts, minting tokens, and querying token data.
+The microservice is a NestJS application that uses a Postgres database, Redis pub/sub messaging transport protocol, a local IPFS node, and an AWS S3 client.

 Supported blockchains: